zopefoundation/RestrictedPython/docs/idea.rst

     compile_restriced(source, filename, mode [, flags [, dont_inherit]])

 The primary parameter ``source`` has to be a ASCII or ``unicode`` string.
-Both methods either returns compiled byte code that the interpreter could execute or throws errors if the provided source code is invalid.
+Both methods either returns compiled byte code that the interpreter could execute or throw errors if the provided source code is invalid.

-As the ``compile`` and ``compile_restricted`` just compile the provided source code it is not enough to secure the system, as still all calls on the core library or third party libraries are available.
+As ``compile`` and ``compile_restricted`` just compile the provided source code it is not enough to secure the system, as still all calls on the core library or third party libraries are available.

 The two methods / Statements: